MiniDigger/MinecraftGUI-Plugin/README.md

+#Don't use this version.
+This version is outdated and a new one will be uploaded in december.

 ## MinecraftGUI is a gui manager that allow you to create interface to ease the interaction with your plugins.

 https://www.youtube.com/watch?v=r3E62Ly7hjI